 The participant will not enter into an employee/employer relationship with ORISE, ORAU, DOE, FBI, CFSRU, or any other office or agency.
 Instead, the participant will be affiliated with ORISE for the administration of the appointment through the ORISE letter of appointment and Terms of Appointment.

 You must meet the following criteria to participate in the program:

 Be a U.S. Citizen.

 Have completed requirements for a Bachelor’s, Master, or PhD or complete all the requirements for the degree by the anticipated start date of the appointment.

 Undergo an extensive FBI background investigation and meet suitability criteria.

 Students may apply for the program, but selected applicants will need to have completed their degree before their start date.

 A complete application consists of:

-All documents must be in English or include an official English translation.
-Documents sent by email, postal mail, or fax will not be considered.
+All documents must be submitted through Zintellect, and must be in English or include an official English translation.
+Documents must have all social security numbers, student identification numbers, and/or dates of birth removed (blanked out, made illegible, etc.) prior to uploading into the application system.
+Incomplete applications will not be considered.
+Supporting documents sent by email, postal mail, or fax will not be considered.
 All supporting materials must be uploaded as PDF files so the document can be searched by Zintellect's search engine.
 Scanned items are not optimal for search engines.
 PDF must not require special certificates or passwords to open.
 Max file size is 10MB.

 If you have questions, send an email to FBIrpp@orau.org.
 Please include the reference code for this opportunity in your email.